|

 A bedroom with indoor plants to clean the air.

-Indoor Plants Can Clean the Air and Remove Toxins
+Indoor Plants Can Clean the Air and Remove Some Toxins

-NASA conducted a study in 1989 that discovered that houseplants have the ability to remove many harmful toxins from the air in enclosed spaces like homes.
+NASA conducted a study in 1989 that discovered that houseplants can remove many harmful toxins from the air in enclosed spaces like homes.
+And since Americans spend almost 90% of their time indoors, it’s no wonder people are looking for environmentally and economically friendly ways to clean their air.

-Many common (and easy to care for!) plants can filter out several types of indoor air pollution, including:
+Many common plants can filter out several types of indoor air pollution, including:

 • Carbon monoxide